Toric Multivariate Gaussian Models from Symmetries in a Tree: Intersections of toric varieties and birational isomorphisms

 In the next sections, we will see that our varieties of interest are finite intersections of toric varieties, and we will need to conclude that this intersection is again a toric variety.
 This is not true in general, since the intersection of irreducible varieties is often reducible.
 However, the radical of a binomial ideal is a binomial ideal, which implies the following.

-\begin{lemma} [{\cite[Theorem 3.1]{eisenbud1994binomialideals}}] Let $V_1,V_2\subset \P^n$ have binomial vanishing ideals $I(V_1)$ and $I(V_2)$.
-Then, $V_1\cap V_2$ has binomial vanishing ideal $\sqrt{I(V_1)+I(V_2)}$. \end{lemma}
+\begin{lemma} [{\cite[Theorem 3.1]{eisenbud1996binomialideals}}] Let~$V_1,V_2\subset \P^n$ have binomial vanishing ideals $I(V_1)$ and~$I(V_2)$.
+Then,~$V_1\cap V_2$ has binomial vanishing ideal~$\sqrt{I(V_1)+I(V_2)}$. \end{lemma}

-We seek conditions for when this radical is a prime ideal, given that $V_1$ and $V_2$ are irreducible.
+We seek conditions for when this radical is a prime ideal, given that~$V_1$ and~$V_2$ are irreducible.
 To do so, we use birational isomorphisms.
-Given two varieties $V,W$, a rational map $\rho: V \dashrightarrow W $ is a \emph{birational isomorphism} if there exists some rational map $\rho^{-1}$ such that \(\rho \circ \rho^{-1}\) and \(\rho^{-1} \circ \rho\) are defined and agree with the identity map on an open dense subset of each variety.
-The inverse map
+Given two varieties~$V,W$, a rational map~$\rho: V \dashrightarrow W~$ is a \emph{birational isomorphism} if there exists some rational map~$\rho^{-1}$ such that \(\rho \circ \rho^{-1}\) and \(\rho^{-1} \circ \rho\) are defined and agree with the identity map on an open dense subset of each variety. {Of particular relevance is the matrix inversion map $\rho_M$, defined as}

-is a birational isomorphism, and our varieties of interest are the closures of the images of linear spaces of symmetric matrices under $\rho$.
+{Observe that $\rho_M \circ \rho_M$ is defined and agrees with the identity over the set of invertible matrices, so $\rho_M$ is a birational isomorphism.} Our varieties of interest are the closures of the images of linear spaces of symmetric matrices under~$\rho_M$.
 The following shows that birational maps are useful for computing the intersection of algebraic varieties.

-\begin{lemma} Let $\rho:\P^n\to \P^m$ be a birational isomorphism and let $V_1,V_2$ be algebraic varieties on $\P^{n}$ such that the restriction of $\rho$ to $V_1, V_2, V_1 \cap V_2$ is still birational.
+\begin{lemma} Let~$\rho:\P^n\to \P^m$ be a birational isomorphism and let~$V_1,V_2$ be algebraic varieties on~$\P^{n}$ such that the restriction of~$\rho$ to~$V_1, V_2, V_1 \cap V_2$ is still birational.
 Then,~$\rho(V_1\cap V_2) = \rho(V_1) \cap \rho(V_2)$.
 In particular, \end{lemma}

-\begin{proof} Since $\rho$ is a birational isomorphism, we have open dense subsets $S_1\subseteq V_1, S_2\subseteq V_2$ such that $\rho^{-1}\circ \rho$ is the identity when restricted to $S_1,S_2$.
-By definition, $\rho(V_i) = \overline{\rho(S_i)}$.
-In particular, $\rho$ is injective when restricted to $S_1 \cup S_2$.
-Therefore, $\rho(S_1 \cap S_2) = \rho(S_1) \cap \rho (S_2)$.
-Moreover, $\rho(S_1), \rho(S_2)$ are open dense subsets of $\rho(V_1),\rho(V_2)$, respectively.
-Then, by definition of subspace topology, $\rho(S_i) \cap (\rho(V_1) \cap \rho(V_2))$ is an open dense subset in $\rho(V_1) \cap \rho(V_2)$.
+\begin{proof} Since~$\rho$ is a birational isomorphism, we have open dense subsets~$S_1\subseteq V_1$, $S_2\subseteq V_2$ such that~$\rho^{-1}\circ \rho$ is the identity when restricted to~$S_1,S_2$.
+By definition,~$\rho(V_i) = \overline{\rho(S_i)}$.
+In particular,~$\rho$ is injective when restricted to~$S_1 \cup S_2$.
+Therefore,~$\rho(S_1 \cap S_2) = \rho(S_1) \cap \rho (S_2)$.
+Moreover,~$\rho(S_1), \rho(S_2)$ are open dense subsets of~$\rho(V_1),\rho(V_2)$, respectively.
+Then, by definition of subspace topology,~$\rho(S_i) \cap (\rho(V_1) \cap \rho(V_2))$ is an open dense subset in~$\rho(V_1) \cap \rho(V_2)$.
 Finally, since the intersection of open dense subsets is dense, we get $\rho(V_1\cap V_2) = \overline{\rho(S_1\cap S_2)} = \overline{\rho(S_1)\cap \rho(S_2)} = \rho(V_1) \cap \rho(V_2) $.
-By Hilbert's Nullstellensatz, we have $I\left(\rho(V_1)\cap\rho(V_2)\right)= \sqrt{I(\rho(V_1))+ I(\rho(V_2))}$. \end{proof}
+By Hilbert's Nullstellensatz, we have~$I\left(\rho(V_1)\cap\rho(V_2)\right)= \sqrt{I(\rho(V_1))+ I(\rho(V_2))}$. \end{proof}

 The above combines to give the following theorem, which will be applied later to the inverse map~(\ref{eqn:general inverse_map}) to prove our main results.